prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 ### <span id="anchor-65"></span>Pan-Nigerian

-This alphabet is to be used for those languages in Nigeria that are not covered elsewhere in this section.
+This alphabet is to be used for those languages in Nigeria that are not covered elsewhere in this system.
 Since this alphabet is designed to be a “one size fits all,” divination accuracy cannot be guaranteed.

 Pan-Nigerian – Lightning Chart